Skip to content

 AllerFree Lifestyle

-Can Allergies Cause Shortness of Breath or Chest Tightness?
+Can Allergies Cause Shortness of Breath & Chest Tightness?

 Medical illustration showing how allergies cause shortness of breath and chest tightness through airway inflammation, narrowed bronchi, and pollen exposure in the lungs